sHedC/homeassistant-mastertherm/README.md

 - Select the correct login version, if not sure try online directly to see which server you use.
 - Once connected you can change the refresh time in the options

+Updating Options immediately after setup may cause an error in the logs, this can be ignored.

 <img src="https://github.com/sHedC/homeassistant-mastertherm/blob/main/images/login.jpg?raw=true" width="50%" height="50%">
 <img src="https://github.com/sHedC/homeassistant-mastertherm/blob/main/images/options.jpg?raw=true" width="50%" height="50%">